Bamboo YARN: VEGAN & ECO-FRIENDLY YARNS

 worsted/FINGERING WEIGHT Bamboo

 Where does bamboo yarn come from?
 Bamboo yarn is derived from the bamboo tree native to the Asian continent and is used to make a variety of cloth materials.
-There are several different types of bamboo yarn, but most claim to be 100 percent treated bamboo and eco-friendly.
+There are several different types of bamboo yarn, but most claim to be 100 percent treated bamboo, cruelty-free and eco-friendly yarns.
 The reasons for this enthusiasm is two-fold: first, bamboo has been used naturally for many years in China, Japan and the other nations of Asia, and creating products from the bamboo allows the cultures to keep their heritage intact and make use of the same materials they have had for generations.

 Most importantly to lovers of this naturally produced fiber, bamboo as a plant is considered environmentally sustainable, as it requires no pesticides to enhance its growth and is one of the most easily replenishable plants in the world, growing swiftly as long as there is a dependable source of water nearby.
 The products made from bamboo are durable and biodegradable, one of bamboos neatest characteristics.